+SUMMARY:

-SUMMARY: Extends the sunset date for the Board of Psychology (BOP) by four years, until January 1, 2021; amends statutes pertaining to psychological assistants (PA); revises continuing education (CE) requirements; establishes policies for posting licensee information on the BOP's website; authorizes the BOP to issue a retired license; revises the requirements related to approved schools; and, makes other technical, clarifying and conforming changes to the BOP and the psychology practice act (act).
+This bill extends the sunset date for the Board of Psychology (BOP) by four years, until January 1, 2021.

+It also contains a number of minor provisions to address issues discussed in BOP's sunset review, including provisions to: amend statutes pertaining to psychological assistants (PA); revise continuing education (CE) requirements; establish policies for posting licensee information on the BOP's website; authorize the BOP to issue a retired license; revise the requirements related to approved schools; and other technical, clarifying and conforming changes to the BOP and the psychology practice act (act).